A PCWindow replacement for CBM Bridgeboards for Amiga computers.

 all features of PCWindow currently.
 Also, not all hardware combinations

-supported by janus.library and the CBM driver stack was tested.
+supported by janus.library and the CBM driver stack were tested.

 I wrote this software for my own needs, and to support things I found